nhsy/terraform-gcp-modules/compute/examples/bastion/README.md

-# shared-vpc complete example
+# compute example

-Creates standard subnets, kubernetes subnets with secondary networking and enables shared vpc.
+Deploys bastion compute vm into default VPC

-1. Requires a GCP user or ServiceAccount which has been delegated Compute Shared VPC Admin role.
+1. Requires a GCP user or ServiceAccount.

 1. Authenticate to GCP using either one of the following: